KM-Zubair/Customer_Support_System/SpeechToTextToSpeech/README.md

 2. **Interaction Page**:
    - Click the "Start Interaction" button to start the voice assistant.
    - Speak into the microphone and view real-time feedback.
+   - Ask questions related to documents or general queries.

 ---